-Experience: Mr. McQuay served as Managing Director, Investment Banking with Noble Financial Capital Markets, an investment banking firm from 2011 until his retirement in 2015.
-Previously, he served as Managing Director, Investment Banking with investment banking firm B. Riley & Co. from 2008 to 2011.
-He served as Managing Director - Investment Banking at A.G.
-Edwards & Sons, Inc. from 1997 to 2007.
-From 1995 to 1997, Mr. McQuay was a Partner at Crowell, Weedon & Co., a stock brokerage firm, where he also served as Managing Director of Corporate Finance from 1994 to 1997.
+Experience: Mr. McQuay served as Executive Chairman of Superior in 2019 until Mr. Abulaban's appointment as President and CEO.
+He served as Managing Director, Investment Banking with Noble Financial Capital Markets, an investment banking firm, from 2011 until his retirement in 2015.
+From 2008 to 2011, he served as Managing Director, Investment Banking with investment banking firm B. Riley & Co.
+From 1997 to 2007, he served as Managing Director - Investment Banking at A.G.
+Edwards & Sons, Inc. From 1995 to 1997, Mr. McQuay was a Partner at Crowell, Weedon & Co., a stock brokerage firm, and from 1994 to 1997, he served as Managing Director of Corporate Finance.
 Mr. McQuay served as Vice President, Corporate Development with Kerr Group, Inc., a plastics manufacturing company from 1993 to 1994 and as Managing Director of Merchant Banking with Union Bank from 1990 to 1993.
-Mr. McQuay previously served as Chairman of the Board of Meade Instruments Corp. and Perseon Corp. and as the Audit Committee Chair of Keystone Automotive Industries, Inc. Mr. McQuay served as Executive Chairman of Superior in 2019 until Mr. Abulaban's appointment as President and CEO.
+Mr. McQuay previously served as Chairman of the Board of Meade Instruments Corp. and Perseon Corp. and as the Audit Committee Chair of Keystone Automotive Industries, Inc.

-Mr. McQuay received an A.B. in economics from Princeton University and an M.B.A. in finance from the University of California at Los Angeles.
+Mr. McQuay received an A.B. in economics from Princeton University and an M.B.A. from the University of California at Los Angeles.

-Reasons for Nomination: Mr. McQuay provides extensive public company board experience through leadership service on multiple public company automotive and industrial boards.
-He possesses deep knowledge of Superior's business, capital markets and investment banking.
+Reasons for Nomination: Mr. McQuay provides extensive public company board experience through his leadership service on multiple public company automotive and industrial boards.
+He possesses deep knowledge of Superior's business, as well as capital markets and investment banking.
 Mr. McQuay brings valuable insight into corporate strategy and risk management gained from nearly 40 years of experience in the investment banking and financial services industries.